 - the event is held in a swank place that is not necessarily well-located near the office

-- your company holds two parties: one for staffers (held on a Friday night near or at the office) and one is held for the executives/lawyers (the dress code will be very different for the two events)
+- your company holds two parties: one for staffers (held on a Friday night near or at the office) and one is held for the executives/lawyers (the dress code will be very different for the two events) (check out this advice on what to wear to a more low-key holiday office party)

 3. When shopping for your dress, think “classic beauty,” NOT sexy.
 To this end, avoid skin in unexpected places (see left — the keyhole above the empire waist is trouble).
 No side-boob, no under-boob, and no dresses with the low-low back (um, at right).